Actindo-AG/Documentation/CommerceCloud/Integration/02_ManageSalesforceConnection.md

 6. Make sure that the following toggles are disabled:
    - *Automatically add not mapped defining attributes to destination set when creating variant set*
-        > [Info] In no case may the *Automatically add not mapped defining attributes to destination set when creating variant set* toggle be activated, as the upload from Actindo to Salesforce will cause problems, see [Attributes](./03_SalesforceParticularities.md#attributes).
+        > [Info] In no case may the *Automatically add not mapped defining attributes to destination set when creating variant set* toggle be activated, as the upload from Actindo to Salesforce Commerce Cloud will cause problems, see [Attributes](./03_SalesforceParticularities.md#attributes).
     - *Do not transfer the status of the master offer to the child offer*

   ![Configuration variants](../../Assets/Screenshots/DataHub/Settings/ETL/CommerceCloud/ConfigurationVariants.png "[Configuration variants]")